ServiceInnovationLab/PresenceChecker/README.md

 ## Docker

-* Replace the development section in `config/database.yml` with
+* Replace the development section in `config/database.yml` with:

 ```yaml
 development: